ZHENGXi-git/TC-VIML/README.md

 ### 4. Supplementary Material

-The [Supplementary Material](https://github.com/ZHENGXi-git/TC-VIML/blob/main/support_files/paper/supplyment_material%20of%20Tightly-coupled%20Visual-Inertial-Map%20Integration%20with%20Observability%20Analysis%20for%20Reliable%20Localization%20of%20Intelligent%20Vehicles.pdf) is the derivation of the obervability analysis about the proposed method.
+The [Supplementary Material](https://github.com/ZHENGXi-git/TC-VIML/blob/main/support_files/paper/supplyment_material%20of%20Tightly-coupled%20Visual-Inertial-Map%20Integration%20with%20Observability%20Analysis%20for%20Reliable%20Localization%20of%20Intelligent%20Vehicles.pdf) is the derivation of the observability analysis about the proposed method.

 ### 5. Related paper